HEALTH & FITNESS ARTICLES

 Medium chain triglycerides (MCT) is another source of saturated fats that can aide in weight loss.
 Since MCT’s are absorbed directly into the portal circulation and transported to the liver, they are not stored as adipose tissue (body fat).
 Studies have shown that consumption of MCT’s increases energy expenditure and lowers overall food intake.
 Tropical oils such as coconut oil is a great source of MCT’s that can be added to your diet and taste quite good to cook with.

-For more information on Fast Twitch Performance, check out their full profile here.
+For more information on Athletic Edge, check out their full profile here.